 - 1 pork tenderloin (1 pound)

 - 1 tablespoon herbes de Provence

 - 1 tablespoon sugar

 - 1/4 cup pear brandy or pear nectar

 - 1 cup heavy whipping cream

 - 1/3 cup pear nectar

-- Sprinkle pork with the herbes de Provence, salt and pepper.
+- 1. Preheat oven to 425°.
+Sprinkle pork with the herbes de Provence, salt and pepper.
 In a large ovenproof skillet, brown pork in 1 tablespoon butter on all sides.
-Bake at 425° for 18-22 minutes or until a thermometer reads 145°.
+Bake 18-22 minutes or until a thermometer reads 145°.
 Remove pork from skillet and keep warm.
 Let meat stand for 5 minutes before slicing.

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.